lotusgraham/MeditationApp123/README.md

 # Open Your Heart - Save the Planet - Meditation App

-Get out of your headspace and live in your mindspace.
+Get out of your headspace and live in your heart space.

 ### Save the Earth